 For any missed tests, midterm exam or late assignments, students MUST complete the following online form which will be received and reviewed in the Psychology undergraduate office.
 HH PSYC: Missed Tests/Exams Form.
-Failure to complete the form within 48 hours of the original deadline will result in a grade of zero for the missed tests, midterm exam or late assignments.

-In addition, to the online form, students documented reason for a missed tests, midterm exam or late assignments such as illness, compassionate grounds, etc., MUST submit official documentation (e.g. Attending Physician Statement)
+Failure to complete the form within 48 hours of the original deadline will result in a grade of zero for the missed tests, midterm exam, or late assignments.
+In addition, to the online form, students documented reason for a missed tests, midterm exam or late assignments such as illness, compassionate grounds, etc., MUST submit official documentation (e.g. Attending Physician Statement).
+At this time, due to COVID-19 an Attending Physician's Statement (APS) is not required, however, a reason for missing an evaluated component in the course must be provided in writing to the instructor and your TA(s).

-a.
 There will be no make-up exams, except under extraordinary circumstances.
-If you miss one in-class exam, you will receive a grade of zero.
+If you miss one inclass exam, you will receive a grade of zero.
 If you produce a valid medical document (i.e., an attending physician form), signed by a physician, stating that you were medically unable to take the exam, you will be able to take a makeup exam.
+However, as noted above, due to COVID-19 an Attending Physician's Statement (APS) is not required, nevertheless, a reason for missing an evaluation component in the course must be provided in writing to the instructor and your TA(s).
 If you miss an exam for non-medical reasons, you still must produce supporting documentation (e.g., death certificate, obituary notice, automobile accident report, airline ticket for emergency travel, etc.).
 Missing an exam for a vacations, etc., is not an acceptable reason.
-IT IS IMPORTANT TO NOTE THAT THE ATTENDING PHYSICIAN MUST BE WILLING TO STATE THAT YOU WERE MEDICALLY UNABLE TO TAKE THE EXAM.
-AND YOU MUST PRODUCE THE DOCUMENT WITHIN 48 HOURS OF THE MISSED EXAM AND CONTACT THE PSYCHOLOGY DEPARTMENT, INSTRUCTOR, and TA IN ADVANCE OF THE EXAM IF YOU KNOW THAT YOU WILL BE UNABLE TO TAKE THE EXAM.
-In order to avoid receiving a grade of 0, you must complete an Attending Physician's Statement Form from the Office of the Registrar and it must be clear that in the Physician's statement, that you were unable to take the examination on the scheduled date and time.
+IT IS IMPORTANT TO NOTE THAT YOU WILL HAVE TO PROVIDE YOUR WRITTEN REASON WITHIN 48 HOURS OF THE MISSED EXAM AND CONTACT THE PSYCHOLOGY DEPARTMENT, INSTRUCTOR, and TA(S) IN ADVANCE OF THE EXAM IF YOU KNOW THAT YOU WILL BE UNABLE TO TAKE THE EXAM.
+In order to avoid receiving a grade of 0, you must complete Missed Test/Exam Form (see above) and written reason justifying that you were unable to take the examination on the scheduled date and time.
 If this happens to you and you are unable to produce such a document, you should seriously consider dropping this course.
 If you miss an exam it is your responsibility to contact the TA (the TA is the preferred person) or course director within 48 hours of the exam.
 The nature of the makeup exam will be at the discretion of the instructor.
 There will be only one makeup exam for students who qualify for any missed exams.
 For instance, if you missed 2 regularly scheduled exams, you would write both missed exams during the makeup exam period.
 This exam will occur at the beginning of the next semester during the departmental makeup exam period.
 If you miss the makeup exam for any reason, there will be no other opportunities to earn these grades.
-It is important that you show up for all exams on time as no late students will be allowed to write the exam following any student's departure from the exam room.
+It is important that you show up for all exams on time as no late students will be allowed to write the exam following any student's departure from the exam.